bruceravel/demeter/documentation/Athena/import/columns.rst

 ----------------------------

-To import a data file, select Open file from the File menu or type ``Control-o``.
+To import a data file, select Open file from the File menu or type :kbd:`Control`-:kbd:`o`.
 Alternately, you can drag one or more data files from your computer's file manager and drop them onto the group list.
 A file selection dialog opens.
 On my Linux computer, it looks like this: